python-poetry/poetry/docs/configuration.md

 - Windows: `%APPDATA%\pypoetry`
 - MacOS: `~/Library/Application Support/pypoetry`

+If there is a `.poetry` directory in the project directory, this will override the default configuration directory.

 You can override the Config directory by setting the `POETRY_CONFIG_DIR` environment variable.

 ### Data Directory